Mitigation of multi-path propagation artefacts in acoustic targets with adaptive cepstral filtering: Methods

 Once the time-frequency representation of the signal has been obtained, the cepstral representation needs to be extracted.
 Following the convention \parencite{rossing2014springer}, the cepstrum is obtained by performing the inverse Fourier transform of the log-spectrum magnitude, as described by

 where $\tau$ denotes the quefrency, $|X(f)|$ is the spectrum magnitude, and $IDFT$ denotes the Inverse Discrete Fourier Transform \parencite{rossing2014springer}.
 Analogously, the cepstrogram is formed by concatenating the cepstra obtained for all spectra in the initial spectrogram.
+It is worth noting that this formulation corresponds to the real cepstrum, which is derived from the log-magnitude spectrum and therefore does not retain phase information.
+While phase information can encode fine temporal structure, magnitude-based cepstral representations are known to effectively capture spectral periodicities associated with harmonics and reflections \parencite{randall2021cepstrum}.

 Considering the geometry of a source with constant $z_{s}$ and $r_{r}$ varying over time, the quefrency $\tau$, which is a time variable representing the reception delay, reaches its maximum value at the minimum distance $r_{r}$.
 Thus, quefrencies greater than the maximum value $\tau_{max}$ are not produced by LME and are therefore excluded from this analysis.
 Conversely, as the quefrency approaches zero (the lower part of the cepstrum), the information it contains is highly source-dependent, since the time delay is close to zero.
 Therefore, lower quefrencies below a minimum $\tau_{min}$ are also ignored during the filtering process.
 The cepstral band affected by the LME, corresponding to the central quefrencies of the cepstrum, must be processed to mitigate the effect.